ansys/pymapdl/doc/source/getting_started/wsl.rst

 You can launch an instance of MAPDL using the MAPDL installation from the Windows host OS.
-To do that, you can just run the following code.
+To do that, run this code:

 .. code:: python